Finite Field Multiple Access: Conclusion and Remarks

 \section{Conclusion and Remarks}

 In this paper, we proposed an FFMA technique to support massive users with short packet traffic, to solve the FBL of multiuser reliability transmission problem.
-To achieve this objection, each user is assigned to a unique EP of elements over a prime field or its extension field.
-Each output bit of a user is mapped one-to-one into an element of its assigned AIEP, which is called EP-coding.
-The collection of AIEPs assigned to the users has USPM structural property.
-The \textit{Cartesian product} of the AIEPs assigned to the users are said to AIEP-coding.
-In an FFMA system, an AIEP is regarded as a virtual resource block (VRB) for MA communications.
+To achieve this objection, each user is assigned to a unique EP over a prime field or its extension field.
+The Cartesian product of $J$ distinct EPs can form an EP code.
+If the EP code has USPM structural property, we say it is an UD-EP code.
+In this paper, we have constructed symbol-wise UD-EP codes which are based on prime fields and their extension fields, and their encoding and decoding in conjunction with a channel error-control code are used for error control.

+Based on the orthogonal UD-EP code $\Psi_{\rm o, B}$ constructed over GF($2^m$), we proposed both sparse-form and diagonal-form FFMA systems.
+Additionally, through power allocation, we introduced a special configuration of the DF-FFMA system, referred to as PA-FFMA.
+The proposed PA-FFMA can be viewed as a type of multiuser channel code, thereby obtaining both power and coding gains from the entire DoF.
+Hence, PA-FFMA can provide well-behaved BER than that of the current CFMA systems.
+It is noted that, when $J = 1$, the proposed PA-FFMA is equivalent to a polarization ajusted LDPC code, which can support low-rate transmission.

-In this paper, we have constructed two classes of UD-EP codes which are based on prime fields and their extension fields, and their encoding and decoding in conjunction with a channel error-control code are used for both error control and resolving MUI issue.
-Based on the orthogonal UD-EP code $\Psi_{\rm B}$ constructed over GF($2^m$), we presented both sparse-form-based and diagonal-form-based FFMA systems, which can also be viewed as TDMA in finite-field (FFMA-TDMA).
-In addition, we proposed a network FFMA over the extension field GF($p^m$) of a prime field GF($p$) for a pure digital communication scenario, in which we assigned different VRBs to different users for separating users without ambiguity.
-Simulation results showed that the proposed FFMA system can support massive users with well-behaved PUER performance in a GMAC.
-For network FFMA systems, more users can be simultaneously multiplexed by using a large PF $p$, and the multiplex efficiency is equal to $\log_2 (p-1)$.
+In an FFMA system, an EP is considered a VRB for MA communications.
+The number of VRBs is determined by the extension field $m$ and the prime field $p$ of a given finite field GF($p^m$).
+Furthermore, we proposed a network FFMA system over the extension field GF($p^m$) derived from a prime field GF($p$), designed for pure digital communication scenarios.
+In this setup, different VRBs are assigned to different users, allowing for user separation without ambiguity.
+Simulation results demonstrated that the proposed FFMA system effectively supports a large number of users while maintaining favorable error performance in a GMAC.
+For network FFMA systems, increased user multiplexing can be achieved by utilizing a larger prime field $p$, with the multiplexing efficiency equal to $\log_2(p-1)$.

 There are many unsolved works left.
 For example, developing FFMA systems for fading channel is desirable.
-It is also appealing to design T-fold ALOHA FFMA system over a random access channel.
+It is also appealing to design FFMA based unsourced RA systems.